tobincolby/TravelBuddyServer/README.md

 mysql -u user_name -p TravelBuddyLocal < TravelBuddyDB.sql
 ```

-2. Update the public_config.py file to include the correct credentials for the system to access the DB.
+2. Update the public_config.py file to include your MySQL username and password to allow the application access to MySQL.

 ## How to run Server

 1. Activate the virtual environment
-2. SetUp Flask
+2. Setup Flask

 ```bash
 export FLASK_APP="TravelBuddyServer.py"